 They wouldn’t.
 And the retweet by Dave Cameron, the president of the West Indies Cricket Board, of a tweet by a fan – DrGibraun – may have been the catalyst for a series of very unfortunate events for Zimbabwe.

 West Indies won the toss and decided to bat, which was just as good as Zimbabwe winning the toss because they would have put in West Indies anyway.

-Two critical moments in the West Indies innings, which proved costly, were the lives from a sitter dropped by Tendai Chatara off Sikandar Raza and then Chatara having Gayle caught off a no-ball.
+There were two critical moments in the West Indies innings which proved costly.
+The lives from a sitter dropped by Tendai Chatara off Sikandar Raza and then Chatara having Gayle caught off a no-ball.
 To add insult to injury, he had him caught again on the free hit.

-Throughout the carnage, the supporters at the ground did not despair and continued with the singing and dancing, the DJ playing the inspirational song by former Zimbabwe fast bowler Henry Olonga and also tracks from the popular Zimbabwe dancehall artist Winky D.
+Throughout the carnage, the supporters at the ground did not despair and continued with the singing and dancing.
+The DJ playing the inspirational song by former Zimbabwe fast bowler Henry Olonga.
+Tracks from the popular Zimbabwe dancehall artist Winky D were also played.